L. Q. Jones: Career

 Jones made his film debut in 1955 in Battle Cry, credited under his birth name Justus McQueen.
-His character's name in that film was "L.Q.
-Jones", a name he liked and decided to adopt as his stage name for all of his future roles as an actor.
-In 1955, he was cast as "Smitty Smith" in three episodes of Clint Walker's ABC/Warner Brothers western series Cheyenne, the first hour-long western on network television.
+His character's name in that film was "L. Q. Jones", a name he liked and decided to adopt as his stage name for all of his future acting roles.
+In 1955, he was cast as Smitty Smith in three episodes of Clint Walker's ABC/Warner Bros.
+Western series Cheyenne, the first hour-long Western on network television.

-Jones appeared in numerous films in the 1960s and 1970s.
+Jones appeared in numerous films in the 1960s and '70s.
 He became a member of Sam Peckinpah's stock company of actors, appearing in his Klondike series (1960–1961), Ride the High Country (1962), Major Dundee (1965), The Wild Bunch (1969), The Ballad of Cable Hogue (1970), and Pat Garrett and Billy the Kid (1973).

-Jones was frequently cast alongside his close friend Strother Martin, most memorably as the posse member and bounty hunter "T. C." in The Wild Bunch.
-Jones also appeared as recurring characters on such western series as Cheyenne (1955), Gunsmoke (1955), Laramie, Two Faces West (1960–1961), and as ranch hand Andy Belden in The Virginian (1962).
-That same year (1962) Jones appeared as Ollie Earnshaw, a rich rancher looking for a bride, on Lawman, in the episode titled "The Bride".
+Jones was frequently cast alongside his close friend Strother Martin, most memorably as the posse member and bounty hunter T. C. in The Wild Bunch.
+Jones also appeared as recurring characters on such Western series as Cheyenne (1955), Gunsmoke (1955), Laramie, Two Faces West (1960–1961), and as ranch hand Andy Belden in The Virginian (1962).
+That same year (1962), Jones appeared as Ollie Earnshaw, a rich rancher looking for a bride, on Lawman, in the episode titled "The Bride".

-He was cast in the military drama series Men of Annapolis, on the CBS western Johnny Ringo, and on the NBC western Jefferson Drum.
+He was cast in the military drama series Men of Annapolis, on the CBS Western Johnny Ringo and on the NBC Western Jefferson Drum.
 He made two guest appearances on Perry Mason, including the role of con artist and murder victim Charles B. Barnaby in "The Case of the Lonely Heiress" (1958) and as Edward Lewis in "The Case of the Badgered Brother" (1963).
-He appeared in Hawaii Five-O, season 1, episode 15 in January 1969.
+He appeared in Hawaii Five-O, season one, episode 15, in January 1969.
 He also appeared in an episode of The A-Team titled "Cowboy George" and two episodes of The Fall Guy as Sheriff Dwight Leclerc.
 In 1971, Jones appeared as Belden in The Men from Shiloh (the final season rebranding of The Virginian) episode titled "The Town Killer".